BetweenReality/comp_map_fallback/README.md

 Steam screwed my account so I have to upload this here.
 Check the discord competition channel for a message with more details.
 I'll upload it to steam as soon as possible.
+For now though, just put the map in the maps folder and load it manually using the console.

 The actual map description is this: